A1c0/Civilization-like/README.md

 #### I. The Divinity

 #### II.
 The Polis
+Each player have his own city where he could :
+* buy different type of units
+* put some of them in defense
+* to a trade with another city to earn corns and golds
+*  launch an attack to another city and maybe win 70% of its ressources
+* sell corn to earn gold and vice versa

 #### III.
 The Units
+There are three types of units:
+* Rider
+* Light Soldier
+* Heavy Soldier
+Each unit have its own attack value, attack speed and HP.
+The cost of each kind of units is not the same.

 ### 4. More
 We use TDD to realise our project.
 You can check this out :